Retail loan demand is steady despite end of festive season

 Retail loan demand is steady despite end of festive season3 min read .
-Updated: 16 Dec 2021, 11:37 PM IST
+16 Dec 2021

 - Borrowers are taking advantage of lower interest rates for housing and other retail segments